Particular/ServicePulse/docs/forwarded-headers-testing.md

 - **ServicePulse (.NET 8)**: Uses environment variables, run from `src\ServicePulse`
 - **ServicePulse.Host (.NET Framework)**: Uses command-line arguments, run from `src\ServicePulse.Host\bin\Debug\net48`

+> [!IMPORTANT]
-> **Important:** For .NET 8, set environment variables in the same terminal where you run `dotnet run`.
+> For .NET 8, set environment variables in the same terminal where you run `dotnet run`.
 Environment variables are scoped to the terminal session.

 ### Scenario 0: Direct Access (No Proxy)